John-ODell/Bread_Board_Bored_Game/README.md

 Open the oled_init Sketch and click the green arrow You should see "Hello World" if not
 - Check your connections
 - Make sure your screen is good
-    - the ssd1306 sketch is saved TO THE DEVICE BEFORE RUNNING THE OLED_INIT SKETCH
+- the ssd1306 sketch is saved TO THE DEVICE BEFORE

 Joystick Module
 Pin Outs

     - SW -> GPIO 28
     - VRy -> GPIO 27
-    - VRx -> GPIO 26
+    - XRx -> GPIO 26
     - VCC -> 3.3v
     - GND -> GND